-- It is important to note that contradictions or refutations of an opening team's claims by their own closing team should not be considered when determining the strength of Opening's arguments or their level of persuasiveness.
-Arguments made by a closing team that directly contradict their opening team's arguments should be ignored by the judge (i.e. the time spent by the closing speaker contradicting their opening team, is equivalent to the speaker saying nothing at all). - This is to ensure that all teams in the debate are treated fairly, as closing teams have a rules-based obligation to stay consistent with their opening teams.
-This also ensures that debates are coherent and that teams are not forced to defend opposing claims or respond to contradictory cases. - Making an 'even if' argument (along the lines of "even if OO were wrong about this, we're going to show that this motion should still be defeated") does not constitute knifing.
-However, such 'even if' arguments are unlikely to provide good grounds for a closing team to beat their opening unless they actually improve the bench's persuasive position.
-A closing team that substitutes a strong opening half line for an inferior alternative to believe their side of the debate, or who advances an even-if argument when the probability of the 'if' is very low, is unlikely to beat their opening half team on the basis of that material.
+It is important to note that contradictions or refutations of an opening team's claims by their own closing team should not be considered when determining the strength of Opening's arguments or their level of persuasiveness.

+Arguments made by a closing team that directly contradict their opening team's arguments should be ignored by the judge (i.e. the time spent by the closing speaker contradicting their opening team, is equivalent to the speaker saying nothing at all).

+This is to ensure that all teams in the debate are treated fairly, as closing teams have a rules based obligation to stay consistent with their opening teams.
+This also ensures that debates are coherent and that teams are not forced to defend opposing claims or respond to contradictory cases.

+Making an 'even if' argument (along the lines of "even if OO were wrong about this, we're going to show that this motion should still be defeated") does not constitute knifing.
+However, as with any other extension, an "even if" extension will not provide good grounds for a closing team win unless it improves the bench's persuasive position.